 Her background also includes skating, rowing and martial arts, as well as study in commercial art and jewelry design.

-My passion for craniosacral therapy grew from my love for my child, beginning with the sudden appearance of epilepsy in my son.
-My concern for my child led me to craniosacral therapy and subsequently many years of study with Robert Harris and Alix McLaughlin, co-founders of the Cranial Therapy Centre.
-Throughout the years of my son’s challenges, and under their expert teaching, I progressed up to the advanced level, including the pediatric and visceral manipulation courses.
-My two decades of experience with Reiki and fascial release had integrated extremely well with craniosacral therapy to become an effective combination to help heal my son.
+Renee’s passion for craniosacral therapy grew from her love for her child, beginning with the sudden appearance of epilepsy in her son.
+Her concern for her child led to craniosacral therapy and subsequently many years of study with Robert Harris and Alix McLaughlin, co-founders of the Cranial Therapy Centre.
+Throughout the years of her son’s challenges, and under their expert teaching, she progressed up to the advanced level, including the pediatric and visceral manipulation courses.
+Her two decades of experience with Reiki and fascial release had integrated extremely well with craniosacral therapy to become an effective combination to help heal her son.
 He is now well and a healthy, happy young boy.

-Because of the training I received from Robert and Alix, I am able to help the body through many of its health challenges, whether they are neurological or physical in their origins.
+Because of the training she received from Robert and Alix, she is able to help the body through many of its health challenges, whether they are neurological or physical in their origins.
 The benefits of craniosacral therapy can assist with the healing of epilepsy, numbness, frozen shoulder and TMJ syndrome as well as migraines and skeletal misalignments.
 Craniosacral can successfully treat common recurrent aches and pains from the demands of work.
 Many other conditions can be helped with this gentle treatment approach.

-As a Cranial Therapy Centre therapist, I am dedicated to the potential of craniosacral therapy as an effective treatment for children and adults.
+As a Cranial Therapy Centre therapist, she is dedicated to the potential of craniosacral therapy as an effective treatment for children and adults.

 Emmanuelle’s clinic schedule is Monday, Tuesday, Thursday and Friday from 8:30 a.m. with her last appointment scheduled at 2:00p.m.,